sghaskell/integrations/kubernetes/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/kubernetes/img/integrations_kubernetes.png) Kubernetes

-_This is a directory that consolidates all the metadata associated with the Kubernetes integration.
-The relevant documentation for the project can be found [here](https://docs.signalfx.com/en/latest/integrations/kubernetes-quickstart.html)_
+This is a directory that consolidates all the metadata associated with the Kubernetes integration.
+The relevant documentation for the project can be found [here](https://docs.signalfx.com/en/latest/integrations/kubernetes-quickstart.html).

 - [Description](#description)
 - [License](#license)